 Also, I tend to think if I do things “right,” I should not get hurt.
 Like, if I eat right and smear sunblock, I shouldn’t get cancer.
-If I take enough lessons, I won’t fall on my arise and break my legs, and so on.
-Next, I am not good coping with any changes I didn’t ask.
+If I take enough lessons, I won’t fall on my rise and break my legs, and so on.
+So next, I am not good at coping with any changes I didn’t ask for.

 There are no guarantees in life.
 It is unpredictable, and things always change.
 So, the attachment to results and inability to accept change leads to anxiety.